mpv-player/mpv/DOCS/man/en/vf.rst

             --sws=7 (gaussian): sharpness (0 (soft) - 100 (sharp))

             --sws=9 (lanczos):  filter length (1-10)

+    ``<chr-drop>``
+        chroma skipping

+        :0: Use all available input lines for chroma (default).
+        :1: Use only every 2. input line for chroma.
+        :2: Use only every 4. input line for chroma.
+        :3: Use only every 8. input line for chroma.

     ``<noup>``
         Disallow upscaling past the original dimensions.